kestra-io/kestra/README.md

 ## What is Kestra

-Kestra is an open-source, **event-driven** orchestrator that simplifies data operations and improves collaboration between engineers and business users.
-By bringing **Infrastructure as Code** best practices to data pipelines, Kestra allows you to build reliable workflows and manage them with confidence.
+Kestra is a universal open-source orchestrator that makes both **scheduled** and **event-driven** workflows easy.
+By bringing **Infrastructure as Code** best practices to data, process, and microservice orchestration, you can build reliable workflows and manage them with confidence.

-Thanks to the **declarative YAML interface** for defining orchestration logic, everyone who benefits from analytics can participate in the data pipeline creation process.
-The UI automatically adjusts the YAML definition any time you make changes to a workflow from the UI or via an API call.
-Therefore, the orchestration logic is defined declaratively in code, even if some workflow components are modified in other ways.
+In just a few lines of code, you can [create a flow](https://kestra.io/docs/getting-started) directly from the UI.
+Thanks to the declarative YAML interface for defining orchestration logic, business stakeholders can participate in the workflow creation process.

+Kestra offers a versatile set of **language-agnostic** developer tools while simultaneously providing an intuitive user interface tailored for business professionals.
+The YAML definition gets automatically adjusted any time you make changes to a workflow from the UI or via an API call.
+Therefore, the orchestration logic is always managed **declaratively in code**, even if some workflow components are modified in other ways (UI, CI/CD, Terraform, API calls).

 ![Adding new tasks in the UI](https://kestra.io/adding-tasks.gif)